Your company is on the move this year.

 You wouldn’t because they have no business accessing those accounts.
 That’s your CFO’s job, and perhaps one or two senior lieutenants.
 No one else.

 Your entire credentialing and permissions-granting process should follow suit.
 Allow only those whose jobs entitle them to access critical information to, well, access that critical information.
 If and when there’s a breach that you suspect comes from within, you’ll have far fewer suspects to weed out.

 14. Don’t Give Everyone All the Keys to the Kingdom

 This is the logical extension of your minimum necessary permissions policy.
 No one should have carte blanche access to all of the sensitive parts of your organization — not even the president, CEO, and/or chairperson.

 Call it “compartmentalization,” if you wish, but see it for what it is: vital protection against powerful insiders gone rogue.

 15. Think Twice Before Relying on Remote IT Security Staffers

 For the same reason you don’t want anyone in your organization to have access to its entire set of crown jewels, you probably don’t want to entrust sensitive security matters to people who don’t directly work for you.
 Secondary and tertiary IT security work is one thing; the big stuff is quite another.
+Of course, that doesn’t mean you can’t rely on integrated security systems to warn you of danger.
+Using a security monitoring system is a must for all businesses that want to thrive in this digital age.
 Although it’s more expensive in the short term, hiring adequate internal staff is the best way to reduce the risk of a breach from within.